Guide to French Import Customs Formalities & Documents

 Change of residence certificate

-If you are not moving for professional reasons then you will need to obtain a change of residence certificate from the French consulate in the country you are moving from.
-This is required for all nationalities (even French) and without it the importation process will become very complicated you it is very likely that you will end up paying taxes and duties on your goods.
+If you are not moving for professional reasons, you will need to obtain a change of residence certificate.
+This can be obtained from the French consulate in the country you are moving from.
+This requirement applies to all nationalities, including French citizens.
+Without this certificate, the import process will become complicated, and you may be required to pay taxes and duties.

 Certificate(s) of title